When you are choosing the best car polisher for beginners, you have to consider some key points like –

 You can also buy this tool with different accessories like pads, microfiber towel, swirl and scratch remover, etc. Here are two off the shelf packages –

-Any beginner-friendly car polisher should provide high efficiency, high performance, technologically improved but costs low.
+Any beginner-friendly car polisher should provide high efficiency, high performance, and technologically improved but costs low.

 This particular TORQ 10x dual-action random orbital polisher offers everything that a beginner expects for their comfort.